theolujay/paystack-api-wrapper/docs/USAGE.md

 The library raises specific, custom exceptions for different types of API and client-side errors.
 All exceptions inherit from a base `PaystackError`, so you can catch it to handle any error from the library.

-Here is the hierarchy of exceptions, found in `paystack_client.exceptions`:
+Here is the hierarchy of exceptions, found in `paystack.exceptions`:

 -   `PaystackError` (Base class)
     -   `APIError`: A generic error returned by the Paystack API (e.g., for non-2xx status codes that don't fit other categories).